inphinit/inphinit/README.md

 ## Grouping routes

-The route grouping system is now much simpler, it is based on the complete URL or path, and you can use the `*` wildcard character and also the same patterns available for routes, examples:
+The route grouping system is now much simpler, it's based on the complete URL or path, and you can use the `*` wildcard character and also the same patterns available for routes, examples:

 ```php
 <?php